One day in Amsterdam

 After the cruise, take a walk along the historic canal ring to soak up the atmosphere and architecture of Amsterdam’s Golden Age.
 See our recommended Historic Walking Tour for more suggestions.
 Stop along the way to grab a bite at one of the many Dutch styled Brown Café’s.
 For a taste of Holland, order the bitterballen as an appetizer – deep fried croquettes filled with beef and flour.
 Alternatively, grab some French fries with mayonnaise on the street or (if you’re feeling brave) a herring and onion sandwich from one of the local street vendors.

 Next, make your way to Museumplein to visit the Van Gogh Museum.
 The Rijksmuseum is also nearby if you’re more inclined to the old masters than to the kaleidoscopic impressionism of Van Gogh (Note: most of the Rijksmuseum is closed for renovation until 2008).
 After the museum, relax in nearby Vondelpark or have a leisurely drink at Leidseplein.
 If you have the energy, Leidseplein is also the start of the main shopping district which runs from Leidsestraat to the Kalverstraat shopping arcade.
-(Note: If you have any ambition to see a ticketed nighttime show or concert while in Amsterdam, now is also the time stop into the Uitburo Ticketshop at the corner of Leidseplein and Marnixstraat to book your event).

 When you get hungry for dinner, head to Chinatown near the Nieuwmarkt.
 Eat at one of the Thai or Indonesian Restaurants in the area that have become a local favorite and a city specialty.
 After dinner, wander through the Red Light District in the early evening to experience the electric atmosphere of Europe’s most notorious neighborhood.
 See our recommended Red Light Tour for some specific suggestions.